algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Job Creation

-New companies will naturally begin without any job offers, necessitating the creation of new listings.
-To create a job offer, companies will click on the "Add Offer" button on the home page.
-This action redirects them to a page where they can input various details about the job, including the job title, company name, start date, end date, contract type, location, and job description.
+New companies, starting without any job offers, will need to create new listings.
+To do so, they'll click on the "Add Offer" button on the home page, which redirects them to a page where they can input various job details.
+These details include the job title, company name, start and end dates, contract type, location, and job description.

-Additionally, companies will specify the soft skills they are seeking for the job.
-Optionally, they can also include pictures of the workplace to provide further context to potential candidates.
-Upon completing the offer creation process, the job listing will be posted on the application for candidates to view and apply.
+Additionally, companies will specify the soft skills they seek for the job.
+Optionally, they can include pictures of the workplace to provide further context to potential candidates.
+Once the offer creation process is complete, the job listing will be posted on the application for candidates to view and apply.

 #### ➭ Job Matching